Fuzss/forgeconfigapiport/README.md

 }
 ```

-There's also one more thing that might have to be done: Depending on how you have enabled Forge Config API Port in your environment, the mod might not be able to recognize the required Night Config libraries.
-You'll know that is the case when upon running the game instance, you'll be greeted by this message:
+There's also one more thing that will have to be done: When including Forge Config API Port from the Curse Maven, the mod will not be able to recognize the required Night Config libraries.
+You'll know that is the case when upon running the game, you are greeted with the following message:
 ```
  net.fabricmc.loader.impl.FormattedException: net.fabricmc.loader.impl.discovery.ModResolutionException: Mod resolution encountered an incompatible mod set!
 A potential solution has been determined:
 	 - Install com_electronwill_night-config_core, any version.
 	 - Install com_electronwill_night-config_toml, any version.
 ```
-To resolve this issue, what you need to do is add dependency overrides (check the [Fabric Wiki](https://fabricmc.net/wiki/tutorial:dependency_overrides) for more information on this topic) for your configuration.
+To resolve this issue, manually add dependency overrides (check the [Fabric Wiki](https://fabricmc.net/wiki/tutorial:dependency_overrides) for more information on this topic) to your run configuration.
 Do that by creating a new file at `run/config/fabric_loader_dependencies.json`, in which you put the following contents:
 ```json
 {
   "version": 1,